 Taxis use the meter, and in addition, rides to/from the airport incur sur-charges for bridge and tunnel tolls.

-Here are some sample taxi fares from Hong Kong Airport to the different areas in Hong Kong:
+Here are some sample taxi fares from Hong Kong Airport to the different areas in Hong Kong, fares include toll charges and could fluctuate based on traffic conditions:

 Hong Kong Airport Transfer by Taxi